-INDICATOR 18: Percentage change in youth who accessed homebased family treatment services (ages 0 to 24)
+INDICATOR 18: Count of youth who accessed home-based family treatment services (ages 0 to 17)

-Compared to the national average, children in Alaska were 77.4% more likely to be abused in 2020.
-Alaska also has high rates of repeat child maltreatment, making Alaskan children more likely to encounter the child welfare or juvenile justice system.
+Alaska has high rates of repeat child maltreatment, making Alaskan children more likely to encounter the child welfare or juvenile justice system.
 1 in every 12 births experience a first substantiated report to the Alaska Office of Children's Services (OCS) before age seven.

 For those children at risk of coming into the child welfare system, there have been very limited community prevention and early intervention services, which are managed separately from the treatment system.
-Children and adolescents in the
+Children and adolescents in the child welfare system are often cared for in Residential Psychiatric Treatment Centers (RPTCs), or inpatient hospital services,

-Population: Alaska (ages 0-24)
+Population : Alaska (ages 0-17)

-Alaska Division of Behavioral Health, Systems and Policy Section child welfare system are often cared for in Residential Psychiatric Treatment Centers (RPTCs), or inpatient hospital services, sometimes in combination with support services.
+Alaska Division of Behavioral Health, Systems and Policy Section sometimes in combination with support services.
 There are a growing number of children (whether in parental or state custody) being placed in out-of-state or out-of-region facilities, making family reunification efforts challenging.
-Furthermore, there are very few step-up/step-down services available within the child's own home or community, which are designed to prevent repeated maltreatment.
+Furthermore, there are very few step-up/ step-down services available within the child's own home or community, which are designed to prevent repeated maltreatment.